-General access to and use of the facilities at UWM is governed by Wisconsin Administrative Code UWS Chapter 18 and 21, and UWM Selected Academic and Administrative Policy 6-5, Use of Facilities Policies and Procedures.
+General access to and use of the facilities at UWM is governed by Wisconsin Administrative Code Chapters UWS 185 and 216, and UWM Selected Academic and Administrative Policy 6-5, Use of Facilities Policies and Procedures.

 Each year, US&A assembles a working group of University staff and students that performs a safety assessment by walking throughout campus.
 This assessment includes lighting, landscaping, crosswalks, and any other environmental factors that could pose a safety concern or hazard.
 US&A refers any concerns to Facility Services, Student Union, or University Housing for resolution, and US&A is responsible to follow up and ensure that any items of concern are fixed.
-Safety assessments were performed on November 10, 2021 on the Kenwood Campus, on November 15, 2021 at the Washington County Campus, and on November 16, 2021 at the Waukesha Campus.
+Safety assessments were performed on November 9, 2022, on the UWM Kenwood Campus, on November 30, 2022 at the Washington County Campus, and on November 29, 2022 at the Waukesha Campus and Innovation Campus Accelerator Building, December 14, 2022 at the Cambridge Commons and Riverview Residence Halls, School of Freshwater Sciences and Kenilworth Square on January 3, 2023, and Zilber School of Public Health on January 4, 2023.